© Crown copyright 2018

 This measure will give HM Revenue and Customs (HMRC) additional powers to tackle the evasion of Excise Duty on tobacco products through the control of tobacco product manufacturing machinery.
 The measure will also allow for appropriate sanctions against a person or business possessing unlicensed tobacco manufacturing machinery.

-It will enable ratification of the Framework Convention on Tobacco Control (FCTC) Illicit Trade Protocol.
+It will allow ratification of the Framework Convention on Tobacco Control (FCTC) Illicit Trade Protocol.
 Measures in the Protocol such as registration of tobacco manufacturers have already been adopted in the UK.

 The measure is aimed at reducing the risk of evasion of excise duty on tobacco products by controlling the use and ownership of tobacco manufacturing machinery to help prevent the illicit manufacture of tobacco products.